History of the Fire Department

 By the end of World War II, both of the Department's engines had become outdated and were beginning to breakdown frequently.
 To correct this, the Borough purchased two identical 1250 GPM pumpers.
 Built by American La France on 1945 chassis, the twin 700 series pumpers arrived in Princeton September 16, 1947.
 On December 1st 1950 a Mack combination foam and high-pressure Engine with a 750 gallon tank arrived to replace Hook and Ladder's Buffalo Chemical Engine.

-When the new engines arrived, No.3 had no difficulty in putting their engine inside their new, two-bay firehouse.
-No.1, however, had much more difficulty.
-The Borough had actually planned to build new quarters for No.1 prior to the war and had even purchased a lot on the eastern corner of Hamilton Avenue and Chestnut Street to build it on.
+When the new engines arrived, Number 3 had no difficulty in putting their engine inside their new, two-bay firehouse.
+Number 1, however, had much more difficulty.
+The Borough had actually planned to build new quarters for Number 1 prior to the war and had even purchased a lot on the eastern corner of Hamilton Avenue and Chestnut Street to build it on.
 The Company was able to obtain the lot adjoining it and after demolition of the old firehouse was completed, construction of the new one began.
-Completed by December of 1949, No. l's new firehouse not only had plenty of room for two engines but, included an additional bay for its First Aid Unit's ambulance.
+Completed by December of 1949, Number l's new firehouse not only had plenty of room for two engines but, included an additional bay for its First Aid Unit's ambulance.

 The changing attitudes of the 1970's and the decreasing number of individuals who were joining the Department caused its membership requirements to be re-evaluated and amended.
 In March of 1973, Hook and Ladder accepted the first 18 year old and in January of 1975, the first female.
 In June of 1985, only ten years after first admitting women, Hook and Ladder elected its first female officer.